What Is the Thyroid?

 - Irregular menstrual periods

-Because symptoms of thyroid disease can mirror those of other conditions, make sure to talk with your health care provider, or an endocrinologist, if you think you have a thyroid condition.
+Because symptoms of thyroid disease can mirror those of other conditions, make sure to talk with your health care professional, or an endocrinologist, if you think you have a thyroid condition.

 How Are Thyroid Problems Diagnosed?

-The first step is to speak with a health care provider about your symptoms.
-Since many thyroid-related symptoms may mimic those of other conditions, ask your health care provider if a thyroid test is needed to check your thyroid gland.
+The first step is to speak with a health care professional about your symptoms.
+Since many thyroid-related symptoms may mimic those of other conditions, ask your health care professional if a thyroid test is needed to check your thyroid gland.

 An endocrinologist is a specially trained doctor who is qualified to diagnose and treat hormone-related diseases and conditions, including thyroid cancer and all other diseases related to the thyroid gland.
 Find endocrine care in your area.